 - Updated lighting fixtures

 Did you know that you can get financing specifically for buying new equipment?
 This type of financing is popular with the medical and construction industries because they require large, expensive equipment, but it can also be useful in the hotel industry.

 Buying new equipment for a hotel is a perfectly acceptable reason to pursue financing.
 Popular types of hotel equipment that need financing are:

 If you're looking to purchase updated hotel equipment, financing can help.
 We'll take a look at the details of equipment loans shortly.

 Working in the lodging industry requires a certain amount of cash flow, especially if your hotel business is just starting.
 Backup cash acts as a safety net when customers cancel last minute and during slow travel seasons.

-If your hotel business is new, you need cash available to pay your employees while you wait to make a return on your investment.
-Hotel financing can operate as a fail-safe so that you never have to worry about payroll or billing issues.
+If your hotel business is new, you need cash available to pay your employees while you wait for a return on your investment.
+Hotel financing can operate as a fail-safe so you never have to worry about payroll or billing issues.

 If your business falls into any of the above categories, you will make a great candidate for hotel financing.
 Hotel loans are some of the most popular routes to pursue.

 Depending on your needs, credit score, and financial status, different kinds of loans can finance your business.
 Here are some of the best loans available for hotels:

 The Small Business Administration (SBA) is a government agency that helps entrepreneurs start and grow their small businesses.
 The SBA does not operate as a lender; instead, they match small businesses to SBA-approved lenders.